 So, Why is Play So Important for Emotional Development?

 Play is vital for a child’s emotional development because it both gives them an opportunity to develop social skills and to both safely simulate and release difficult emotions.
 Play can help children to develop a solid stress response and to work through any trauma they may have experienced.

 As a child ages, certain forms of play are better for optimising their social and emotional development.
 Occupational Therapists can assist your child in developing their play, social and emotional regulation skills.
 Consider what type of play suits your child best, whether it’s water play, building lego or something else such as pretend play.

 If your child has difficulty in these areas, contact us today to see if your child might benefit from OT services.
-Alternatively, for more play ideas, check out Ready Kids Virtual OT – unlimited resources created by Occupational Therapists so you can help your child develop the skills they need at home!
+Alternatively, for more play ideas, check out Ready Kids Platform – unlimited resources created by Occupational Therapists so you can help your child develop the skills they need at home!